Netatalk/netatalk/doc/manual/Installation.md

     strings from source files and merge them with the translations stored in PO files.

+- SQLite v3

+    The SQLite library version 3 enables the SQLite CNID backend which is an alternative zero-configuration backend.

 - TCP wrappers

     Wietse Venema's network logger, also known as TCPD or LOG_TCP.